tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 The output (model-updates.txt) is reported here:

-{::include ./diffs/te/model-updates.txt}
+{::include ./diffs/te-types/model-updates.txt}

 ## Packet TE Types YANG Diffs

-RFC Editor Note: please remove this appendix before publication.
+RFC Editor: please remove this appendix before publication.

 This section provides the diff between the YANG module in section 3.2 of {{!RFC8776}} and the YANG model revision in {{pkt-yang-code}}.